 The Doves had demolished the Phillies, 20-7.
 It was truly a team effort in offense.
 Every Boston batter collected at least one hit and scored at least one run.
 All but Burg knocked in at least one run (keep in mind that Parson had left the game before the Doves had even sent one batter to the plate and was therefore never a Boston batter).
 Even the winning pitcher Mattern was 3-for-4 with three runs scored and a run batted in.

 The Fall River Globe reported, “All of the fences were dented with crashing bangs, and several bats were broken against the swift firing Collins of Boston, with the record of a single, a two-bagger, a triple and a home run within the grounds.”14 Interestingly, according to the Boston Globe, Collins had only nine total bases (a home run, a triple, and therefore two singles).
 His name (as well as four other players) is not listed in the Globe’s box score under “Two-base hits.”15 Yet Collins did indeed get a double and thus had hit for the cycle.
-In fact, he became the second player in history to hit for the “natural cycle,” when the order of the hits is in increasing total-base order.
-The first to do so was Philadelphia Athletics’ player-manager Lon Knight in an American Association game against the Pittsburgh Alleghenys on July 30, 1883.
+In fact, he became the fourth player in history to hit for the “natural cycle,” when the order of the hits is in increasing total-base order.

 Collins’s home run in the eighth inning was just his third of the season, and the final home run of his career.
 In 584 at-bats in 1910, Collins had 16 extra-base hits; he collected three of them in this game.